Ephigenia/manpages/git/svn-to-git.md

 ## Get Information about the repository:

 Before you start you should gather some information about the svn repository that will help you through the process.
+Especially the age and revision numbers will give you an idea of how long the migration process or the commands will run.
+Expect > 10 Minutes for > 1000 Revisions.

 * Does it use the standard directories for branches and tags?
+  You can see all directories (aka) branches with `svn ls <url>`
-* How many revisions, tags and branches are there?
+* How many revisions, tags and branches are there and how old is the repository?
 * Are there Externals used?

+### Helpful commands

+Count number of branches and tags:

+	svn ls <url>/branches | wc -l
+	svn ls <url>/tags | wc -l

+"short-log" of revisions inside a directory:

+	svn log <url> | grep ^r[0-9]

+Number of revisions:

+	svn log <url> | grep ^r[0-9] | wc -l

+Estimate the size and number of files in a tree:

+	svn list -vR <url> | awk '{if ($3 !="") sum+=$3; i++} END {print "\nsize: " sum/1024000" MB" "\nfiles: " i}'

+Get a list of externals used:

+	svn propget svn:externals -R <url>

+Get date of first commit in a tree:

+	svn log -r 1:HEAD --limit 1 <url> | grep r[0-9]

 ## Creating the Authors file